V5 User GuideLast Updated: 8/8/2025

 Name

-When selecting a name, we recommend using a logical eDM description.
+When selecting a name, we recommend using a logical description.
 This can be followed by the broadcast date or reference job number.

 Distribution channel